The Global State of CPS Security 2024: Business Impact of Disruptions

 What Risks Do Organizations Face if They Fail to Secure Their XIoT Environments?

-Year over year, we are seeing an increase in vulnerabilities affecting industrial, healthcare, and commercial environments — and every year, cybercriminals grow increasingly savvy and strategic in their efforts to exploit them through ransomware and other types of cyberattacks.
+Year over year, we are seeing an increase in exposures affecting industrial, healthcare, and commercial environments — and every year, cybercriminals grow increasingly savvy and strategic in their efforts to exploit them through ransomware and other types of cyberattacks.
 Unless properly secured, the XIoT can be conducive to threat actors compromising and spreading laterally across targeted networks.
-As a consequence of a targeted attack, organizations may face costly downtime, as well as negative impact on critical outcomes such as patient care and manufacturing process integrity.
+As a consequence of a targeted attack, organizations may face costly downtime, as well as a negative impact on critical outcomes such as patient care and manufacturing process integrity.

-Get the Claroty Newsletter
+Stay in the know Get the Claroty Newsletter

-Featured Articles
+Related Articles

 Interested in learning about Claroty's Cybersecurity Solutions?